Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 generated by a different process and then ingested into the model.

-Excluding a full model re-build, these proprietary packages should not be needed; however If the user wishes to run the model with the proprietary packages or to generate a next generation with the proprietary packages they are encouraged to contact the authors of this model: matt@komanawa.com
+Excluding a full model re-build, these proprietary packages should not be needed; however, if the user wishes to run the model with the proprietary packages or to generate a next generation with the proprietary packages they are encouraged to contact the author of this model: matt@komanawa.com

 The proprietary packages used in this model are: